 Midas Cichlid Amphilophus Citrinellus

-Midas cichlid found their way into Florida waters through aquarium release or aquaculture escape.
+Midas species found their way into Florida waters through aquarium release or aquaculture escape.
 They were discovered in Florida in 1980 and are currently prevalent in Miami-Dade County canal systems.
-Aquarists originally sold the A. Citrinellus fish under its aquarium trade name Midas Cichlid.
+Aquarists originally sold the A. Citrinellus fish under its aquarium trade name Midas fish.

 Their scientific name is Amphilophus citrinellus; the family Cichlidae is closely related but not the same as the red devil cichlid ( A labiatus).
 The Midas Cichlid fish is a member of the tilapia and cichlid family.

-Generally, this fish species prefer a lake or canal habitat with clear water abundant with shoreline crevices to hide from predators.
-The Midas Cichlid primarily lives in calm and slow waters at depths of 3-114 feet (1-35m).
+Generally, Midas Cichlid fish species prefer a lake or canal habitat with clear water abundant with shoreline crevices to hide from predators.
+The Midas primarily lives in calm and slow waters at depths of 3-114 feet (1-35m).
 They typically inhabit areas around tree roots and outcroppings that are quite rocky.
 They feed on snails, insect larvae, plant material, mollusks, and smaller fish.

 The Midas cichlid species is heavily built and capable of standing up to any other large-sized fish fighting over territory.
 They have sharp teeth, powerful jaws, and an extensive physical size compared to other aquarium species.